openbaton/integration-tests/README.md

 ### Description

 The Integration Test project is used to test the correctness of the operations carried out by NFVO and VNFM.
-The main operations to be tested are the creation and deletion of entities.
+The main operations to be tested are the creation and deletion of entities and the actual network service.
 The entities are:
 * network service description (nsd)
 * network service record (nsr)